vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ## Stickers

-Because the box has a discrete design it's maybe not direct clear for a delivery guy that this is meant for his packages.
+Because the box has a discreet design, it may not be immediately clear to a delivery person that it's meant for packages.

 On the Dutch forum Tweakers.net I found <a href="https://gathering.tweakers.net/forum/list_message/72034534#72034534" target="_blank">this</a> thread about these kind of package boxes and someone had good experience with making and ordering outdoor stickers from [stickermaster.nl](https://stickermaster.nl/stickers-maken/stickers-eigen-ontwerp.html).
 This sticker is one which is also used on cars, so it's weatherproof.
 Exactly what I need!